sakithb/ebook-crawler/README.md

 ## Usage

-`python downloader.py [No. of links to crawl] [Starting point to crawl]
+`python downloader.py [No. of links to crawl] [Starting point to crawl]`

 This will download the `No. of links to crawl` from the `Starting point to crawl` and save them to automatically created folders(With the name of the ebook) in the directory that this file exists.

 > Note that argument `Starting point to crawl` is optional.
-If not `Starting point to crawl` is given, it will default to 0.
+If no `Starting point to crawl` is given, it will default to 0.

 ## Examples